 The museum promotes an understanding of the law, legal issues and the legal profession in Western Australia’s community and preserves the history of the law and the legal profession in Western Australia.

-The museum’s interpretive displays, Small Court House Big Stories and People and The Law, are accompanied by an audio overview and take visitors on a journey through Western Australia’s legal history.
+The museum’s interpretive displays, Small Court House Big Stories, People and The Law and From Past to Present are accompanied by an audio overview and take visitors on a journey through Western Australia’s legal and social history.

 Hours: Tuesday to Friday 10.00am to 4.00pm